Back to Blog

 Record Keeping

-For every pet request, keep records of:
+For every pet request, keep records of everything — as with all tenancy documents landlords must provide:

 • The tenant's original request (date received, what pet, any details provided)